 I like a very particular hairstyle for my hair.
 I like to have long layers.
 Seems pretty simple, but since I moved from state to state and left my amazing hair stylist behind, it had been two years of going to several different hair salons and no one seemed to be able to get it right.
 It doesn’t seem that hard, I thought.
-I’ve seen my old stylist cut my hair for years, I bet I could do it!
+I’ve seen my old stylist cut my type of hair for years, I bet I could do it!
 That thought echoed in my mind and was the beginning of my earning $160/year every year since then.

 You see, I don’t believe that you need a J.O.B. to create resources for your family.
 No way.
 I believe that every penny you save, that my friend, is INCOME!
 It’s not going out; it’s coming and staying in.
 It’s IN-COME!